LostInBrittany/web-components-in-2023/step-04/README.md

   }
 ```

 Now we need to add the Lit logo we have referenced in `render()`.
-Copy it from `step-04/img/logo.png`
-into `my-lit-counter/src/assets/`.
+Copy the lit logo `lit-js.png` from the main `assets` folder to `my-lit-counter/src/assets/logo.png`.

 And we put the CSS in the `css()` static getter: